SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Here goes nothing*, she thought.

-"Would you like to have breakfast at my place in 3 days?"
+"Would you like to have breakfast at my place in three days?"
 Rainbow asked.

 Fluttershy looked a little confused.
 "Sure, but why the secrecy?" she asked with genuine curiosity in her voice.